 This beautiful and spacious 35m liveaboard accommodates up to 20 guests.
 The boat has four decks including the partially shaded sun deck, and cabins are spread over the lower, main and upper deck with a lovely sleek design.
 The boat features plenty of interior, air-conditioned, and exterior relaxation areas.
 There is also a flat screen TV, DVD and MP3 player.

-Dives are carried out from the boat’s Dhoni and the spacious dive deck has fresh water showers and toilet.
-Nitrox is available at extra charge (membrane filling system).
+Dives are carried out from the boat’s dhoni and the spacious dive deck has fresh water showers and toilet.
+Nitrox is complimentary for qualified divers (membrane filling system).
 Internet connection is possible on the boat at extra charge; strength of connection dependant on location.

 Accommodation